fly-apps/puppeteer-js-renderer/README.md

 1. `flyctl scale show` - showed me VM Size: micro-2x
 1. `flyctl scale vm` - showed me micro-2x is a 0.25 CPU cores with 512 MB of memory.

+If you want to increase CPU/memory or run more instances in a particular region please refer to the official fly docs on [scaling](https://fly.io/docs/scaling/).